vios-s/tsaftarislab.github.io/_tutorials/dream2021.md

 Disentangled representation learning has been proposed as an approach to encode generic and explainable data representations through separating out underlying explanatory factors.
 Interestingly, this can be achieved with limited or no annotations.
 A general and explainable representation can be readily fine-tuned for new target tasks using modest amounts of data.
 This alleviation of the data and annotation requirements offers tantalising prospects for tractable and affordable healthcare, while the explainability of disentangled representations increase their suitability for real-world human-controlled applications.

-In this **half-day** tutorial, a satellite event in conjunction with [MICCAI 2021](https://miccai2021.org/) (Strasbourg), we present an overview of representation learning, focusing on disentangled representation learning and criteria, as well as on the connection between disentangled representations and causal mechanisms.
+In this **half-day** tutorial, a satellite event in conjunction with [MICCAI 2021](https://miccai2021.org/) (Virtual), we present an overview of representation learning, focusing on disentangled representation learning and criteria, as well as on the connection between disentangled representations and causal mechanisms.
 Finally, we discuss about possible applications in the medical imaging field and existing open-ended challenges.
 This tutorial is a **follow-up** of the [DREAM @ MICCAI 2020](/tutorials/dream2020) which was extremely well received and attended by around 200 members of the MICCAI community.

 ## Program {#program}